 Far into the field is Renato A. Rocha’s (1937-2001) concrete sculpture “The Family”, completed in 1982.
 Rocha apprenticed under Abueva and Anastacio T. Caedo in the late 1950s to early 1960s, as he would later become a multi-awarded artist in his own right.
 Rocha selected to be part of the delegation to represent the Philippines in 1962 Seattle World’s Fair and the 1964 New York World’s Fair.
 In 1980 he was honored the Araw ng Maynila Award in Sculpture.

 The latest addition to the Sculpture Garden is Cian Dayrit’s 2011 “Artefact X: A Narrative of Mystification and Demystification”, which is found along Osmeña Avenue.
 Part of Dayrit’s thesis in the U.P.
 CFA, which was entitled “Bla-bla Archaeological Complex”.

 Although not a sculpture, an old water pump shed in the center of the field was transformed into a tribute to the paintings of Abulmari Ima in 2008.
-The concrete walls of the shed were painted with acrylic with the colorful form of the mythical sarimanok, which Imao is also known for.
+The concrete walls of the shed were painted with acrylic with the colorful form of the mythical sarimanok, which Imao has commonly used in his works.

 Starting 2013 to 2015, the thick vegetation of the Sculpture Garden was regularly moved down, to give the public a better view of these artworks.
 Another initiative launched by the U.P. administration, the Vargas Museum and the CFA is the invitation to have artists of different disciplines to put up art installations for the public, called PLOT.
 In 2013, the artists Junyee, Reg Yuson and Leeroy New created installations that interacted with the already existing sculptures.
 This has brought new life to the garden and a renewed interest to the U.P. population and its visitors.